SenorAgosto/PluginFactory/README.md

     factory.load();

-    // store for instantiated plugins
+    // store for instantiated plugin pointers,
+    // the ownership of the pointers resides with
-    using MyPlugin = std::unique_ptr<MyPluginInterface>;
+    // the shared library, not the parent process. using MyPlugin = MyPluginInterface*;
     std::deque<MyPlugin> plugins;

     // list all available plugins